 The abuse of detainees in U.S. custody cannot simply be attributed to the actions of "a few bad apples" acting on their own.
-The fact is that senior officials in the United States government solicited information on how to use aggressive techniques, redefined the law to create the appearance of their legality, and authorized their use against detainees.86
+The fact is that senior officials in the United States government solicited information on how to use aggressive techniques, redefined the law to create the appearance of their legality, and authorized their use against detainees.92

 In addition to the Senate Armed Services Committee's finding that the deaths of Mullah Habibullah and Dilawar were the result of serious ill treatment at Bagram, a recent report by The Constitution Project of an investigation by a bi-partisan task force into detainee treatment looked at the military and government response to their deaths.
-The Constitution Project's report found that in terms of accountability for the killings: "One after one, military court-martial panels were reluctant to punish comrades who had been following the operating procedures in place and listening to the instructions of their leadership."87
+The Constitution Project's report found that in terms of accountability for the killings: "One after one, military court-martial panels were reluctant to punish comrades who had been following the operating procedures in place and listening to the instructions of their leadership."93

 Similarly, there are reports of deaths of detainees at Guantánamo Bay under highly suspicious circumstances.
-Yasser Al-Zahrani and Salah Ali Abdullah Ahmed Al-Salami died in detention in June 2006 when they were reported as having been found dead in their cells.
-Government officials described the deaths as suicides by hanging but a military whistleblower who served at the Guantánamo detention facility described their deaths as the result of their cruel and inhuman treatment at a black site located at the base.
-88 To date, there has been no full investigation into their deaths in light of the
+In June 2006, Yasser Al-Zahrani and Salah Ali Abdullah Ahmed Al-Salami were reported as having been found dead in their cells.
+Government officials described the deaths as suicides by hanging but a military whistleblower who served at the Guantánamo detention facility described their deaths as the result of their cruel and inhuman treatment at a black site located at the base.94 To date, there has been no full investigation into their deaths in light of the accounts by whistleblowing guards.95 Moreover, a civil case brought by the relatives of the deceased was dismissed.96